juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 *Loss vs Iterations, training with learning rate 0.01 after 10000 iterations*

 Note:
-It looks like we are stuck in a local minima!, you can tell this just by looking at this useful graph, note that the validation error won't go down and it looks like the best it can do is 30% error on the validation set! this is not so good performance, a useful technique is to start with a bigger learning rate and then start decreasing it after a few iterations, let's try with learning rate 0.1
+It looks like we are stuck in local minima! you can tell this just by looking at this useful graph, note that the validation error won't go down and it looks like the best it can do is 30% error on the validation set! this is not so good performance, a useful technique is to start with a bigger learning rate and then start decreasing it after a few iterations, let's try with learning rate 0.1

 {: .center}
 ![pic](../images/train_test_image_lr_0.1.png)
 *Loss vs Iterations, training with learning rate 0.1 after 10000 iterations*

 Training with learning rate 0.1 (much better!)
-Look how we overcome the local minima at the beginning then we found a much deeper region on the loss space just by incrementing the initial learning rate at the very start, be careful because this doesn't always works and is trully a problem dependant situation.
+Look how we overcome the local minima at the beginning then we found a much deeper region on the loss space just by incrementing the initial learning rate at the very start, be careful because this doesn't always works and is truly a problem dependant situation.

 ## Deploying the trained convnet
 Now that we have our network trained with a reasonably good performance on the validation set it is time to start testing it with new unseen data.